originphp/website/source/docs/development/internationalization-i18n.md

 ## Parsing User Input

 OriginPHP can parse users input (dates,numbers,time) using its own parsing functions or the PHP Intl extension.
-The framework also comes with the `DelocalizeBehavior` which uses the `Utility\Date` and `Utility\Number` classes to parse dates and numbers automatically.
+The framework also comes with the `Delocalizable` `Concern` which uses the `Utility\Date` and `Utility\Number` classes to parse dates and numbers automatically.

 ### Parsing Numbers